 Research, Advocacy, and Policy (RAP) Series

 RAP is a monthly seminar organized by senior residents for UHAT residents.
 UHAT residents have protected time to attend these sessions and are freed from their clinical duties for the afternoon when their schedule allows.
 The seminar topics vary based on senior resident interests, and they invite community leaders to speak with and teach residents.
 Past topics have included lobbying and health policy, featuring a Massachusetts lobbyist to run a skills session on effective communication with members of Congress.
-Another topic highlighted youth violence in the Boston area, inviting Street Smart, a local organization that works on the ground with high-risk youth to prevent instances of violence.
-Another focused on research in obesity using geo-mapping to identify food deserts and high-risk areas of obesity.
+Other sessions have included housing options within the Boston area for those with housing insecurity, reproductive rights and how to advocate around them, weight bias, using geo-mapping to identify food deserts and high-risk areas of obesity, youth violence in the Boston area, and more.
 The RAP series is one of the UHAT residents’ favorite seminars of the year, highlighting work that residents are passionate about in addition to introducing community and national leaders to our residency.

 Basic Science Journal Club/Seminar